theasp/mini-ci/README.txt

   │ make prefix=~/opt/mini-ci
   └────

-  Place the following file in `tasks.d/500-run_tests':
+  Place the following file in tasks.d/500-run_tests:
   ┌────
   │ #!/bin/sh
   │ make test
   └────

-  Run `chmod +x tasks.d/500-run_tests' to make the script executable.
-  Now when you run `mini-ci -F' in the job directory you will get:
+  Run chmod +x tasks.d/500-run_tests to make the script executable.
+Now when you run mini-ci -F in the job directory you will get:

   ┌────
   │ 2014-12-18 17:20:03 mini-ci/7145 Starting up